When working with Microsoft’s SQL Server (and by extension, T-SQL), you have two options when making explicit conversions: CAST and CONVERT.

 Remember That You Can Use Both Together

-Keep in mind, however, that you can easily use both to get the best of both worlds.
+Keep in mind, however, that you can efficiently use both to get the best of both worlds.
 As an example, suppose you wanted to convert a date to VARCHAR:

 SELECT CONVERT(VARCHAR(10), date_of_birth, 102)